Emulate a Bluetooth keyboard with the Raspberry Pi

 This may take a while to process, especially the second command.

-The first command updates the list of packages available.
-The second command installs the required Bluetooth packages, as well as Python bindings for them.
-The remaining two packages are needed for installing a Python module called evdev, to capture keyboard input, that isn’t yet in the Raspbian package repositories.
-Instead, we need to have the Python development package present and use pip (a Python package manager) to compile the evdev module from source and then install it.
+The first command downloads and updates the package list.
+The second command installs essential Bluetooth packages, accompanied by Python bindings for them.
+The final two packages are necessary for installing the evdev Python module, which captures keyboard input, since it is not currently a part of the Raspbian package repositories.
+Instead, we must ensure that the Python development package is present and employ pip, a Python package manager, to compile the evdev module from its source and then install it.

 Step 04